 7. Give the wheels a break

-Resting the suitcase’s weight – especially if it’s loaded with smaller suitcases or your travel essentials- on its wheels constantly can cause premature wear and tear.
+Resting the suitcase’s weight – especially if it’s loaded with smaller suitcases or your travel essentials- on its wheels constantly can cause premature wear.
 Laying the bag on its side – preferably on reinforced bumpers designed to support the weight of the suitcase – is an easy way to care for your suitcase in storage.